-Though there's no shortage of Thanksgiving football, it's been 18 seasons since the Bills have played on Thanksgiving Day, despite a run of five Thanksgiving games in six seasons during the AFL era.
+Though there's no shortage of Thanksgiving football.
 As you kick back and celebrate the holiday with family and friends celebrating the traditions that mean the most to you, enjoy this look back at the history of Bills Thanksgiving Day football.

 November 25, 1965: Bills 20, Chargers 20

 The Chargers had dismantled the Bills in the first meeting between the clubs that season piling on 34 unanswered points in a 34-3 rout at War Memorial Stadium on Oct.
 10. Buffalo was not going to lose to the hated Chargers a second time.

 San Diego had a 10-7 halftime lead, but the Bills went ahead 14-10 with a 79-yard drive in the third quarter with Daryle Lamonica scoring on a one-yard sneak after Jack Kemp exited with a shoulder injury.
 On the ensuing possession Lance Alworth pulled in a 65-yard pass, but shockingly Booker Edgerson caught Alworth from behind forcing a fumble, which was recovered by the Bills John Tracey in the end zone.
 Buffalo would get a field goal off that turnover for a seven-point lead going into the fourth (17-10).

 The Chargers came back with 10 straight points in the fourth quarter, getting a short field goal followed by an unconventional touchdown when San Diego QB John Hadl fumbled at the Bills three-yard line only to have teammate Paul Lowe recover it in the end zone for a touchdown to go ahead 20-17 with six minutes remaining.